 Be realistic about how quickly you can move the needle—it will take time for your efforts to improve your health outcomes.

-- When you reduce your adult smoking rates significantly, it will still take some time before this positive change reduces the number of preventable deaths due to smoking.
+- When you reduce your adult smoking rates significantly, it will still take some time before this positive change reduces the number of deaths due to lung cancer.

-Also, most data collection (via census or survey) has lag times.
-For example, our premature death rates represent a lag of more than three years, and to be sure that we have reliable data for communities of all sizes, we use three years of data.
-So, the premature death rates you see for the current Rankings reflect premature deaths from four to six years ago.
+Furthermore, most data collection (via census or survey) has lag times.
+For example, our premature death rates represent a lag of more than two years, and to be sure that we have reliable data for communities of all sizes, we use three years of data.
+So, the premature death rates you see for the current Rankings reflect premature deaths from two to five years ago.

 Find the Right Measurement and Evaluation Tools